-In last love-letter to Democrat Party, outgoing Argus Political reporter slobbers over Democrats while ignoring reality
+In last love-letter to Democrat Party, outgoing Argus political reporter slobbers over Democrats while ignoring reality

-In her outgoing love letter to the State Democrat Party, the Argus’ departing political reporter Lisa Kazcke makes claims about the Dem Party not being as bad as everyone really thought…
+In her outgoing love letter to the State Democrat Party, the Argus’ departing political reporter Lisa Kazcke writes a story about the Dem Party not being as bad as everyone really thought…

 There’s a sense of commitment and involvement among Democrats going into November, Seiler said.
 He said they’re “optimistic” about Democratic candidate Joe Biden’s chances at winning the presidency.
 In South Dakota, the campaigns are going well for Democratic candidates Dan Ahlers for U.S. Senate and Remi Bald Eagle for Public Utilities Commission, he said.